 - 2% of Wedding Budget: Transportation

-As a wedding planner, Nicci usually recommends that couples leave this item till the end stages of their wedding planning in case they’d prefer to allocate this portion of their budget elsewhere.
-“This is because their guests will never notice that you didn’t have a cream, 1975 Rolls Royce dropping you off at your ceremony,” explains Nicci.
-Hiring any kind of transportation when your family could be driving you is considered icing on the cake, once all the other important wedding items have been booked.
+Nicci usually recommends that you leave this item till the end stages of your wedding planning in case you’d prefer to allocate this portion of your wedding budget somewhere else. ” Guests will never notice that you didn’t have a cream, 1975 Rolls Royce dropping you off at your ceremony,” explains Nicci.
+Hiring any kind of transportation when your family could be driving you is considered icing on the cake, to look at once all the other important wedding items have been booked.

-- 2% of Wedding Budget: Guest Favours
+- 2% of Wedding Budget: Favors / Donations

-- 2% – 5% of Wedding Budget: Reserve
+- 2% – 5% of Wedding Budget: Oh Sh*t

-Your Wedding Budget Breakdown at a Glance
+Your Wedding Budget Breakdown

 Here are some more useful budgeting articles to read: